Bipartite network projection: Background

-The simplest method involves projecting the bipartite network onto an unweighted network without the network topology or the frequency of sharing a connection to the elements of the opposing set.
+The simplest method involves projecting the bipartite network onto an unweighted network without taking in to account the network topology or the frequency of sharing a connection to the elements of the opposing set.
 Since bipartite networks with largely different structures can have the same one-mode representation in this case, a lucid illustration of the original network topology usually requires using some weighting method.

 Possible weighting methods

-As per the designer's needs and the topological properties of the given network, several different weighting methods have been proposed.
+According to the designer's needs and the topological properties of the given network, several different weighting methods have been proposed.
 Since the redistribution of weights is found to have a strong effect on the community structure (especially in dense networks), the methodological choice must be made with care.